Last updated on November 12, 2024

 March 2024 Core Update & Spam Update

-The new spam policies that Google is introducing as part of the Spam Update target the following types of spam:
+The new spam policies that Google introduced as part of the Spam Update target the following types of spam:

-• “Site reputation abuse”, which is the exploitation of a website’s high reputation by third parties publishing low-quality content on that domain – also known as “parasite SEO”.
-This change will not come into effect until 5 May, so there is still time for website owners to exclude such content from Google search.
+- “Site reputation abuse”, which is the exploitation of a website’s high reputation by third parties publishing low-quality content on that domain – also known as “parasite SEO”.

-Since the launch of the Core Update, a large number of manual penalties have been observed, with entire sites being removed from search results, including some sites with a high volume of purely AI-generated content.
+As a consequence of the new spam policies, a large number of manual penalties were observed, with entire sites being removed from search results, including some sites with a high volume of purely AI-generated content.

-In addition to the usual recommendations for Core Updates (see below), you should also go through Google’s recommendations for creating Helpful Content if you notice a negative impact on your rankings as a result of the March 2024 Core Update.
+In addition to the usual recommendations for Core Updates (see below), you should also go through Google’s recommendations for creating Helpful Content if you’ve experienced a negative impact on your rankings as a result of the March 2024 Core Update.

 2023